USEPA/WNTR/documentation/stochastic.rst

 types of disasters.

 Fragility curves can have multiple damage states.
-Each state should corresponds to specific changes to the network model that represent damage, for example, a major or minor leak.
+Each state should correspond to specific changes to the network model that represent damage, for example, a major or minor leak.
 Each state is defined with a name (i.e., 'Major', 'Minor'), priority (i.e., 1, 2, where higher numbers = higher priority), and distribution (using the Scipy Python package).